Yuzu Kosho: How to Use Japanese Citrus Pepper Paste

 Yuzu Kosho is a pasty condiment made from Yuzu citrus peel, red chili pepper or green chili, and salt.
 The 3 ingredients are ground together and then aged.
 “Yuzu (柚子)” is a citrus fruit that grows in East Asia, which is very fragrant but has a strong acidity.

 1. For Grilled Chicken and Beef Steak

-2. For Miso soup
+2. In Miso Soup

-3. For Pasta
+3. In Pasta

 4. For Tempura

-5. For Udon Noodle Soup
+5. In Udon Noodle Soup

-6. For Dressing
+6. In Dressing

 7. For Sashimi